quarkslab/irma/docs/brain/configuration.rst

     $ python -m brain.objects frontend-irma frontend-rmq frontend-irma 0

-The quota sets to ``0`` simply disable the quota system and you will be able to launch as many analyses as you want.
+The quota sets to ``0`` simply disable the quota system and you will be able to launch as many analyzes as you want.

 .. note::